this-isnt-me/ogPypeline/docs/source/wellcontrolformulas.rst

    * - pressure_units
      - pressure units (String)

 This function estimates the speed of gas migration based on the mud weight.
-The function takes in two value input(Integers or Floats) and one units input(String).
+The function takes in two value inputs (Integers or Floats) and one units input(String).
 To see the range of pressure units that can be input into the function see the Pressure units section under General Conversions.
-The function returns a dictionary of inital circulating pressure units and values, to see the range of pressure units returned see the example code below or the Pressure units section under General Conversions.
+The function returns a dictionary of initial circulating pressure units and values, to see the range of pressure units returned see the example code below or the Pressure units section under General Conversions.

 .. code:: python